 Under ADA Title II, colleges and universities are considered to be places of public accommodation.
 All programs, services and activities must be accessible to students with disabilities, and accommodations must be provided in timely manner.
+Below you will find several resources to help you create online course that are accessible to all students including those with disabilities.

 The Departments of Education and Justice issued an addendum on May 26, 2011, to the Dear Colleague Letter (6/29/10), reaffirming that “equal access for students with disabilities is the law and must be considered as new technology is integrated”, that “all faculty [including adjuncts] and staff must comply”, and that “the anti-discrimination obligations ‘apply to online courses and other online content’” (see Disability Compliance for Higher Education, Allan L. Shackelford, Esq.,Feb.
 2013, Wiley Publications).